amcode21/Privacy-vCard-Gen/README.md

 - Privacy allows the creation of a total of **12 cards in a 24-hour period**
 - Privacy allows the creation of a total of **36 cards in a 30-day period**

+## If profiles do NOT save to a file...
+(Common WINDOWS Error)
+- Copy from console and paste into a new file
+- Save to a file `.json` at the end
+- Import that file into the bot

 ### To add to your computer...
 - CD to Desktop in terminal, and type `git clone https://github.com/coder486/Privacy-vCard-Gen.git`
 - CD to `Privacy-vCard-Gen` in Desktop
 - Type `npm install` and hit enter!

 ### To use the program...
 - Edit `config.example.json` with your details